-- 5.C.1 For the entire facility, the permittee shall record the following in accordance with Condition 5.B.1 of the federally enforceable permit herein and submit a report summarizing the results within thirty (30) days of the semi-annual periods ending on June 30 and December 31. - (a) Quantity used (gal or lb) - (b) The percentage of VOC's by weight - (c) The density (lbs/gal), unless material usages are measured in lbs - (d) If the permittee utilized any data supplied by the manufacturer, or analysis of VOC content by EPA Test Method 24, 40 CFR 60, Appendix A. - (e) The permittee shall calculate the VOC emissions from the use of these materials each month and compare the emissions to those allowed under Condition 3.B.1 of the federally enforceable permit herein using a twelve month rolling total and/or calculate the VOC emissions from the following equation and compare the emission to those allowed under Conditions 3.B.1 of the federally enforceable permit herein using a twelve month rolling total and/or calculate the voc emissions from the following equation and compare the emission to those allowed under Conditions 3.B.1 of the federally enforceable permit herein using a twelve month rolling total:
+- 5.C.1 For the entire facility, the permittee shall record the following in accordance with Condition 5.B.1 of the federally enforceable permit herein and submit a report summarizing the results within thirty (30) days of the semi-annual periods ending on June 30 and December 31. - (a) The quantity used (gal or lbs). - (b) The percentage of VOCs by weight. - (c) The density (lbs/gal), unless material usages are measured in pounds (lbs). - (d) If the permittee utilized any data supplied by the manufacturer, or analysis of VOC content by EPA Test Method 24, 40 CFR 60, Appendix A. - (e) The permittee shall calculate the VOC emissions from the use of these materials each month and compare the emissions to those allowed under Condition 3.B.1 of the federally enforceable permit herein using a consecutive 12-month total and/or calculate the VOC emissions from the following equation and compare the emission to those allowed under Conditions 3.B.1 of the federally enforceable permit herein using a consecutive 12-month total and/or the security of the federally enforceable permit herein using a consecutive 12-month total and/or calculate the VOC emissions from the following equation and compare the emission to those allowed under Conditions 3.B.1 of the federally enforceable permit herein using a consecutive 12-month total: